 There are a bunch of portable solar charging options available now for right around $75.
 These solar chargers are typically aimed at charging cell phones but they can also charge batteries or battery packs.
 I’ve used Goal Zero products a lot and I’ve never had a problem with them.
 There are other brands on the market but I don’t have much experience with them.

-Storing water should be your first priority when you start prepping.
+Storing water should be your first priority when prepping.

-Dealing with bodies in a post collapse world is something that society will need to become accustomed to.
+Dealing with bodies in a SHTF world is something that we will need to become accustomed to.

 Keep a get home bag in your vehicle if you work or spend a lot of time away from home.

 When you’re prepping this bag, remember that you’re only trying to get home from where you would most likely get stranded.